-According to the Local Search Association, link building is one of the four top local ranking factors, and it’s also the most abused.
-In the past, companies have used black hat (shady) tactics to quickly acquire many (spammy) inbound links.
+According to the Local Search Association, link building is one of the most abused ranking factors.
+In the past, companies have used black hat (shady) tactics to acquire many (spammy) inbound links quickly.

 But companies that use black hat link building tactics are often penalized.
-Google launched its Penguin update in 2012 (and continues to update Penguin regularly) in order to penalize websites that try to spam the search results.
+Google launched its Penguin update in 2012 to penalize websites that try to spam the search results.

-Link building isn't something you do once and then forget about it.
+Link building isn't something you do once and then forget.
 Search engines like fresh content.
 There will always be new places you can look (think new content you can create and share, local bloggers who are just getting started, or new businesses that pop up in your neighborhood) for link building opportunities.